evhuh/Tabbify/README.md

 # Tabbify

-Tabbify is a Chrome Extension that organizes your tab groups into a sexy library-style interface!!
+Tabbify is a Chrome Extension that organizes your tab groups into a sexy library-style interface!! :p

 ## Features